Celebrating 75 years of SUNY JCC, From 75 to 1

 Facebook post by SUNY JCC highlighting a 68% increase in student registration between 1954 and 1955.
 The top image shows a large crowd of people gathered in an outdoor setting with chairs arranged in rows, suggesting a college event.
 The bottom image displays an old newspaper article titled 'Jamestown Community College Grows Up,' accompanied by a campus map and a building entrance photo.
 Tags include #JCC75, #CommunityCollege, and #SUNY.

-No. 67 - Opening of the Arts & Sciences Center in 1967
+No. 67 - Arts & Sciences Center Opens in 1967

-No. 67 on our 75-1 to 75th Anniversary Countdown: The addition and opening of the Arts & Sciences Center on the Jamestown Campus in 1967.
+The addition and opening of the Arts & Sciences Center on the Jamestown Campus in 1967.

 Now known as the Sheldon Center, the building remains a hub of action.
 It houses arts, humanities, and health sciences programs, including nursing and occupational therapy assistant programs; music studios; student computer labs; the Robert Lee Scharmann Theatre; Weeks Gallery; and the Sarita Hopkins Weeks Reception Hall.